TeamBulbbot/docs/docs/faq.md

 ### How to invite the bot
 You can read through our [getting started](getting-started) article that walks you through a quick and simple way to invite and set up Bulbbot in your server.

-### How to change Bulbbot's prefix
-You can change Bulbbot's prefix in your server using the `!configure prefix <prefix>` command.

 ### Is Bulbbot open source?
 Yes, Bulbbot is completely open source!
 You can find out GitHub repository [here](https://github.com/TeamBulbbot/bulbbot).